virgo47/javasimon/notes/MyServer.md

 #### Non-working standard process

-I tried this one first, but I ended
+I tried this one first, but I ended up with:

 ```
 sudo -i